marcleerink/planet-data-analyzer/README.md

 ## Purpose
 This is a tool for analyzing satellite image metadata from different constellations.
 It imports the metadata from [Planets Data API](https://developers.planet.com/docs/apis/data/) for a specified AOI and TOI into PostGIS.
 This is referenced against geospatial information about countries and cities.
-The aggregated and spatial statistics about the imagery on a Streamlit dashboard.
-The dashboards includes various Folium maps displaying where and when images are available from what satellite, including various specifications (Bands / Pixel resolution / Cloud Cover).
+The aggregated and spatial statistics about the imagery are displayed on a Streamlit dashboard.
+The dashboards includes various Folium maps displaying where and when images are available from what satellite, including various specifications (Bands / Pixel resolution / Cloud Cover) referenced against cities/countries.

 ## Dependencies